vj-spec/Verilog-Code-for-Swapping-Three-Numbers/README.md

 # Verilog-Code-for-Swapping-Three-Numbers
-Aim
+# Aim
 To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.

-Apparatus Required
+# Apparatus Required
-Vivado 2023.1 or equivalent Verilog simulation tool.
+- **Vivado 2023.1 or equivalent Verilog simulation tool.**

-Procedure
+# Procedure
-Launch Vivado 2023.1:
+# 1. Launch Vivado 2023.1

-Open Vivado and create a new project.
+- Open Vivado and create a new project.

-Write the Verilog Code for Swapping:
+# 2. Write the Verilog Code for Swapping:

-Write the Verilog code that swaps the values of three numbers (a, b, and c) using basic arithmetic or bitwise operations without using temporary variables.
+- Write the Verilog code that swaps the values of three numbers (a, b, and c) using basic arithmetic or bitwise operations without using temporary variables.

-Create the Testbench:
+# 3. Create the Testbench:

-Write a testbench to simulate the swapping operation.
+- Write a testbench to simulate the swapping operation.
 The testbench should initialize three numbers, trigger the swapping module, and check if the values are swapped correctly.

-Add the Verilog Files:
+# 4. Add the Verilog Files:

-Add the Verilog module and the testbench file to the Vivado project.
+- Add the Verilog module and the testbench file to the Vivado project.

-Run Simulation:
+# 5. Run Simulation:

-Run the behavioral simulation in Vivado to verify the swapping operation.
+- Run the behavioral simulation in Vivado to verify the swapping operation.

-Observe the Waveforms:
+# 6. Observe the Waveforms:

-Examine the waveform to confirm that the values of the three numbers are swapped as expected.
+- Examine the waveform to confirm that the values of the three numbers are swapped as expected.

-Save and Document Results:
+# 7. Save and Document Results:

-Capture the waveform output and include the results in your report for verification.
+- Capture the waveform output and include the results in your report for verification.

-Verilog Code:
+# Verilog Code:
 ```
 // swap_three_numbers.v
 module swap_three_numbers (